ARTS CELEBRATION IN BURNETT HEADS!

 REQUIREMENTS

-- The sculpture is to depict one or more aspects of the 2023 Art Show Theme of River/Land/Sea.
+- The sculpture is to depict one or more aspects of the 2025 Art Show Theme of River/Land/Sea.

 - To ensure transparent judging the name of the school is not to be included in or on the sculpture.

-- Entries to be delivered to the Community Hall on a date in October 2023, which is yet to be determined.
-Each entry is to be accompanied by a short statement about the sculpture and its creation.
+- Each entry is to be accompanied by a short statement about the sculpture and its creation.

-- Judging will be based on creativity, how well the sculpture represents the theme and the use of found/recycled items.
+- Judging will be based on creativity, how well the sculpture represents the theme and the use of found/ recycled items.
 Judges will be provided with a copy of the statement.
 Judges will be individuals with no connection to any of the schools.

 CONTACTS